26 Degrees Global Markets

 Regulation & Safety

 Regulation is crucial for fund safety.
 26 Degrees Global Markets is regulated by CySEC, ASIC (Tier 1), while Trade360 holds licenses from CySEC (Tier 1).
 26 Degrees Global Markets scores 7.5/10 and Trade360 scores 7.5/10 in this category.
-Tier 1 regulators like FCA, ASIC, and CySEC offer the strongest investor protection, including segregated client funds and compensation schemes.
-Always verify your broker's specific license for your jurisdiction before opening an account.
+26 Degrees Global Markets shows 2 regulators in the shared broker dataset.
+Treat that as a brand-level trust signal, not proof of the exact legal entity you will onboard with.
+Trade360 shows 1 regulator in the shared broker dataset.
+Treat that as a brand-level trust signal, not proof of the exact legal entity you will onboard with.
+Tier 1 regulators like FCA, ASIC, and CySEC offer the strongest investor protection, but you should still verify the specific entity covering your jurisdiction before opening an account.

 Education & Research